 Amazon’s Lambda is an alternative to Docker that many companies use instead.
 Though it’s best to know both tools, Docker is an excellent starting point.
 You can learn Docker in just a few days.
-Udemy offers a solid beginner’s course online for DevOps.
-They also have a Docker class bundled with Kubernetes.
+More than Certified offers a solid beginner’s course online for DevOps.

 4. Deploy: Jenkins (CodeDeploy) — 2 days+